Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 **Type:** Permanent

+The Exalt has perfect control of their blade, using it as an extension of themselves and their body.
+They may effortlessly guide incoming attacks away from themselves.

-The Exalt gains Parry, a Third Defense equal to (Dexterity + Melee)/2 against all non-targeted attacks.
-This defense may be used freely to Defend Other that are in the same Zone as the character.
+Gain Parry, a Third Defense equal to (Dexterity + Melee)/2.
+This may be used against all general attacks, but not those that directly target a specific defense, such as Evasion.
+This defense may be used to Defend Others, so long as they are in the same Zone.

 ### Bulwark Stance